hypertidy/vapour/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->
-    ##
-    ## Attaching package: 'dplyr'

-    ## The following objects are masked from 'package:stats':
-    ##
-    ##     filter, lag

-    ## The following objects are masked from 'package:base':
-    ##
-    ##     intersect, setdiff, setequal, union

 vapour
 ======

-WARNING: do NOT use this package, it's completely reckless and unstable.
+WARNING: do NOT use this package, it's completely reckless and unstable and most likely just won't work when you try.

 The goal of vapour is to learn C++ enough to help create a **GDAL API** package for R so that R package developers have a common foundation to extend.
 A common foundation is required so that general tools can be developed from a general resource, and so specific goals and choices made for other projects can be maintained separately.
 A parallel goal is to be freed from the powerful but sometimes limiting high-level data models of GDAL itself, specifically these are *simple features* and *affine-based regular rasters composed of 2D slices*.
 GDAL will possibly remove these limitations over time but still there will always be value in having modularity in an ecosystem of tools.